matrixsmaster/openmw-fork/README.md

 1) Fixed inconsistent docstring formatting in a couple of core headers (more to do)

 1) CommandHumanoid spell with a maximum magnitude will now create a temporary companion for a duration of the spell (adds ability to re-equip NPCs)

+1) Adds a simple hack for RaceMenu UI, so it's possible now to make cosmetic changes without complete reset of the player character

 1) Simplifies the OpenCS record filter feature (much easier to use without worrying about the special syntax)